Covid-19: How the pandemic forged One Dundee

 Facemasks, gloves and other pieces of specialist equipment were collected from departments across the University, coordinated by Professor Niamh Nic Daeid, Michael Marra and Laura Daly, from the Leverhulme Research Centre for Forensic Science.
 Trolley loads of equipment were then delivered to Dundee City Council, allowing its staff to continue delivering services to some of the city’s most vulnerable residents.

-Students were also quick to play their part, with those who stayed in Dundee keen to demonstrate their support to those who were risking their own health on a daily basis.
+More students were also quick to play their part, with those who remained in Dundee keen to demonstrate their support to those who were risking their own health on a daily basis.
 Among those was Neil Campbell, an MSc Community Learning and Development student, who was balancing his studies with his role as founder and Director of RockSolid Dundee, a social action initiative based in the city’s East End.
 In April 2020, as the world adjusted to life in a pandemic, Neil and his colleagues were distributing 200 lunches a day within the local community.

 Duncan of Jordanstone College of Art & Design was equally quick to respond to the changing world, working with NHS Tayside and local textile company, Halley Stevensons, to produce medical scrubs for local healthcare workers.
 Within weeks of the pandemic taking hold, volunteers at the so-called “Scrub Hub” were producing hundreds of sets of scrubs.